 This may be the reason that our coverage and condemnation of these hate eruptions has taken on a reflexive pattern, too.
 I've certainly been guilty of this in this publication and elsewhere: We report on the offense, quote the reactions of person being targeted and amplify the voices rallying to support them.
 We boost the notion that malignant actors within fandoms are limited to a small group that excels at being louder than the reasonable majority.

-We trust that by exposing each incident is enough, that the hatred toward the latest targeted actor will fade, which it usually does.
+We trust that exposing each incident is enough and that the hatred toward the latest targeted actor will fade, which it usually does.
 We close the loop by expecting there to be another incident, and already knowing the reason, guaranteeing the cycle will begin anew.

 It's easier to brace for impact, enact communications triage and wait for the problem to go away than to examine what's motivating the people behind these hate campaigns.

 And there are answers to that question beyond the simplest, which is good old-fashioned racism.
 Don't get me wrong — that's enough of a reason for someone to devote a few minutes of time and mouse clicks to do their part in tanking the ratings on a show they view as progressive agitprop.

 The attacks on Ingram and Jeffries before her, and the campaign devoted to downplaying their severity in the wake of them, require us to at least begin to grapple with where these campaigns begin and how each, in their own way, may contribute to the larger political efforts to mainstream white supremacy and radicalize the disaffected.

 Geekdom went mainstream decades ago, but it's still commonly viewed through a filter of adolescent harmlessness.
 This is useful for the purposes of Facebook groups such as Christians Against Ms. Marvel, a private forum whose purported founder, a character calling themselves Wade Wilson — a troll in itself — describes its purpose as follows: